 The standout feature of the Black Rock Shooter skin is the art behind the Steam header.
-Not only is the pattern itself cool and interesting, but it’s brilliant worked into the design, managing not to obscure the text that’s on top of it, and fading into black toward the right hand side where smaller interface items can often be obscured by overpowering backgrounds.
+Not only is the pattern itself cool and interesting, but it’s brilliant worked into the design, managing not to obscure the text that’s on top of it, and fading into black toward the right-hand side where smaller interface items can often be obscured by overpowering backgrounds.

 Most of the text has been recolored to a dark shade of blue, while the active Steam section has a light blue glow.
 Important but smaller interface links have a strong light blue color, too.

 The games list features similar tweaks and makes good use of light blue text on darker backgrounds.
-There are perhaps some slight issues with the menus and the header background – the text in this area is a little close to merging into the art behind it – perhaps the menu drop down text should also have been a stronger, brighter blue.
+There are perhaps some slight issues with the menus and the header background – the text in this area is a little close to merging into the art behind it – perhaps the menu drops down text should also have been a stronger, brighter blue.

 The Black Rock Shooter theme ticks all the boxes.
-People used to the default Steam interface won’t be looking for commonly used interface elements, the big picture icon is in the right place and there are otherwise no major issues.
+People used to the default Steam interface won’t be looking for commonly used interface elements, the big picture icon is in the right place, and there are otherwise no major issues.